caketaster/Portfolio-Project-1---still-life/README.md

 It could also be an improvement to add more information on gear used and so on, as the target audience (which would include other film photography enthusists) would find this useful.

-All pages are responsive down to 320px wide (which very few, if any, modern phones are), as long as the screen has a length of 800px, and look good on any larger screen sizes (although the contact page starts to look slightly odd above approximately 1500px wide - though all functionality is retained).
+All pages are responsive down to 320px wide (which very few modern phones are) and look good on any larger screen sizes (although the contact page starts to look slightly spare above approximately 1500px wide - though all functionality is retained).
 As a future feature I could set a media query for extra-wide screens that would mitigate the expanse of space on the screen on monitors of this kind.

 A warning message is displayed on screens smaller than 320px wide advising users to fold out their phone (if they're using a folding narrow phone) as the page looks rather bad at these very narrow sizes.